Diversity, Equity & Inclusion

 At NNM, we encourage students to honor and build authentic relationships with peers from diverse identities and backgrounds.
 We use the language of windows and mirrors.
 Windows are moments that allow us to understand and acknowledge the realities of other’s experiences.
 Mirrors are moments in which we see our own lives, experiences, identities and culture reflected back to us.

-NNM supports parents in this necessary work through affinity groups, guest speakers, parent education opportunities, film screenings, shared resources, and other opportunities.
+NNM supports parents in this necessary work through family groups, student affinity groups, guest speakers, parent education opportunities, film screenings, shared resources, and other opportunities.

 Diversity, in its most simple form, means difference.
 At NNM, diversity includes race, ethnicity, religion, family composition, family traditions, sexual identity, gender expression, ability, and socioeconomic status.
-NNM acknowledges and celebrates our differences through events like the Festival of Lights and parent programming like the SEED Project, and AWARE (Alliance of White Anti-Racists Everywhere), and Affinity Groups, where we demonstrate a willingness to learn from, and about ourselves and one another.
+NNM acknowledges and celebrates our differences through events like the Festival of Lights and parent programming via our family groups, where we demonstrate a willingness to learn from, and about ourselves and one another.